TobikoData/sqlmesh/docs/guides/create_a_project.md

 ## Edit an existing project

-To edit an existing project, open the project file you wish to edit within VSCode (recommended) or your preferred editor.
+To edit an existing project, open the project file you wish to edit in your preferred editor.

 If using CLI or Notebook, you can open a file in your project for editing by using the `sqlmesh` command with the `--path` varaible, and pointing to your project's path as follows: